Agusx1211/flatten/README.md

 - `flatten repoA repoB --command "ls -la"`

 ### Optional Output Wrapping
-Use `--prefix` and/or `--suffix` to add custom messages around the entire output.
-When provided, each is wrapped by delimiter lines `---` to make them easy to spot.
+Use `--prefix` and/or `--suffix` to add custom messages before/after the output.
+When either flag is provided, the main flatten output is wrapped by delimiter lines `---`.

 Example: